-Poverty: 81,000 girls live in Poverty in the five-country metro Atlanta area.
+Poverty: 320,000 women and girls live in poverty in the five-country metro Atlanta area.

 Teen Pregnancy: Georgia has the 14th highest teen birth rate in the nation (28.4 births per 1,000 adolescent females).